-Hypoactive sexual desire disorder, the persistent or recurrent lack of interest in sexual activity resulting in personal distress, is reported to be the most common type of female sexual dysfunction, affecting as many as 30% of women in the United States.
+Hypoactive Sexual Desire Disorder ("HSDD"), the persistent or recurrent lack of interest in sexual activity resulting in personal distress, is reported to be the most common type of female sexual dysfunction, affecting as many as 30% of women in the United States.
 There are no FDA-approved pharmaceutical treatments for HSDD.
-Testosterone MDTS is our patent protected, transdermal product candidate for the treatment of HSDD in women.
+Testosterone MDTS is our patent protected, transdermal investigational product candidate being developed for the treatment of HSDD in women.
 The active ingredient in Testosterone MDTS is the synthetic version of the testosterone that is present naturally in women and men.
 We believe that our Testosterone MDTS product has significant advantages over patches and other transdermal gels that are being developed for this indication.
 The Testosterone MDTS spray allows for discreet application, unlike patches that are visible and topical gels that can be messy.
 We believe that the patented MDTS delivery technology should prevent others from commercializing competitive therapies utilizing a spray delivery technology.

 In February 2005, we announced, along with Acrux, positive Phase 2 results for Testosterone MDTS, which showed a statistically significant improvement in the number of satisfying sexual events in pre-menopausal patients with HSDD.
 In September 2005, we met with the FDA to share results from our Phase 2 clinical study and to discuss the Phase 3 study requirements for obtaining marketing approval for this indication.
-Although final Phase 3 protocols have not been agreed upon, the FDA provided guidance to us on the size of and endpoints for the Phase 3 study.
-We have submitted a request for an SPA for our Phase 3 safety and efficacy protocol.
+Although final Phase 3 protocols have not been agreed upon, the FDA provided guidance to us on the size of and endpoints for the Phase 3 studies.
+We submitted a Phase 3 safety and efficacy protocol under the SPA process and are currently in discussion with the FDA regarding the details of the protocol.